psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 help make our community and our scientific advances stronger.

 ## Acknowledgements

-The authors would like to thank Marlos C. Machado and Sara Hooker for their insightful comments on our work.
+The authors would like to thank Marlos C. Machado, Sara Hooker, Matthieu Geist, Nino Vieillard, Hado van Hasselt, Eleni Triantafillou, and Brian Tanner for their insightful comments on our work.